Investigate this (5)

 Were FISA warrants improperly obtained in part on the basis of the Trump Dossier?
 Were FISA warrants used improperly to monitor him and his associates?

 President Trump has the authority to order the release of the documents that would answer these questions.
 Andrew McCarthy addressed these questions in his August 3 NRO column “Why doesn’t Trump just unmask the unmasking?”
-One might draws adverse inferences from Trump’s failure to order the release of the documents, although I think it is equally plausible that the president has been otherwise engaged and poorly served by his putative subordinates in the bureaucracy.
+One might draw adverse inferences from Trump’s failure to order the release of the documents, although I think it is equally plausible that the president has been otherwise engaged and poorly served by his putative subordinates in the bureaucracy.

 Our friendly former FBI Special Agent adds this final word in the context of the Uranium One case that is back in the news: